RobertRostohar/ST_DualCore/README.md

 Composed project should use similar directory structure as Step 2 and is described in Step 4.

+Note: `board` identifier in the above description is used for filtering.
+It would not be needed if filtering would be accomplished through conditions based on board name.

 Note: `csolution convert` currently cannot be used to generated the desired directory structure